xlladdins/xll/docs/Excel4MacrosH-P.md

 FALSE, the check box is cleared; if omitted, the current setting is not changed.

-Formula    is a logical value corresponding to the Formula Bar check box.
+Formula&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Formula Bar check box.
 If TRUE, displays the formula bar.
 If FALSE, the formula bar is not displayed.

-Status    is a logical value corresponding to the Status Bar check box.
+Status&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Status Bar check box.
 If TRUE, the status bar is displayed.
 If FALSE, the status bar is not displayed.

-Notes    is a logical value corresponding to the Comment & Indicator check box.
+Notes&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Comment & Indicator check box.
 If TRUE, comments and comment indicators will be displayed.
 If FALSE, comments and indicators will not be displayed.

-Show\_info    is a logical value corresponding to the Info Window check box (only in Microsoft Excel 95 and earlier versions).
+Show\_info&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Info Window check box (only in Microsoft Excel 95 and earlier versions).
 If TRUE, displays the Info Window.
 The Info Window is not available in Microsoft Excel 97 or later.

-Object\_num    is a number from 1 to 3 corresponding to the display options in the Objects box.
+Object\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 corresponding
+to the display options in the Objects box.

 |                 |                    |
 | --------------- | ------------------ |